MicrosoftDocs/customer-insights/topics/concepts-terminology.md

 [!INCLUDE [cc-beta-prerelease-disclaimer]( includes/cc-beta-prerelease-disclaimer.md)]

 This list defines selected terms that appear frequently in Product Insights and in its supporting documentation.

+## Attribute

+Metadata for a property of an object, element, or file.

+## Audience

+An organization's active, inactive, and potential customers.
+Product Insights also uses *Segment* to refer to subsets of an audience that share specific attributes.

 ## Company